+Guidance on delayed admission is available from Cornwall Council.

+Distance measurement

+Measurements for school admissions purposes are straight-line from the main entrance to a child's home (the residential building) to the centre of the main entrance gate to the school, using the mapping system of Cornwall Council.

+Documentary evidence

+Once a place has been offered to a child, the school may ask for evidence of identity - usually a short birth certificate.
+This may not be necessary where the child has been on roll at another school in England which can confirm that evidence has been seen at that school.

+The LA or the school may also request evidence that of the child's address or that the person who made an application for admission was legally permitted to do so.

+Education, Health and Care Plans

+An Education, Health and Care Plan is a formal document issued by the LA describing a child's additional needs and how they will be provided for in a school.
+Any child whose EHCP names this school will be admitted.
+This will reduce the number of places available to other children accordingly.
+For in-year admissions, the child will be admitted whether the school has reached its PAN or other AN for the Year Group.

+Before a Plan is issued or amended the LA will consult with schools and ask whether it considers it could meet the child's needs, as set out in the Plan.

+Education Transport

+Parents should consider how their child will get to school for the whole of their time on roll.
+Parents are advised not to rely on lifts, car shares or public service vehicles always being available.
+Supported transport is provided by the LA for Cornwall-resident children attending schools that are the closest available when the parent could apply.
+The home address must be further than a minimum walking distance according to the child's age.
+See Cornwall's Education Transport Policy for further information.

+Applications for transport must be made direct to the LA where a child lives.

+A school's admissions straight-line measurement policy does not apply to LA school transport decisions.
+It is possible that a school is the closest available for admissions purposes, using straight-line measurement, but not the closest school for the purposes of entitlement to free school transport from the LA.

+Parents who rely on free transport are strongly advised to check whether there is an entitlement with the Education Transport Team before accepting the offer of a school place.

+Equally ranked preference scheme

-lelayed admission is available at www.cornwall.gov.uk/admissions .
-Is for school admissions purposes are straight-line from the main entrance to the (the residential building) to the star marker for the school on Cornwall's Information System, Infor e (the residential building) to the star marker for the school on Cornwall's Information System, viewed at has been offered to a child, we may ask for evidence of identity - usually a ificate.
-This may not be necessary where the child has been on roll at another and which can confirm that evidence has been seen at that school. request evidence that a child's address is genuine or that the person whoificate.
-This may not be necessary where the child has been on roll at another and which can confirm that evidence has been seen at that school. request evidence that a child's address is genuine or that the person whoHealth and Care Plan is a formal document issued by the LA describing a hal needs and how they will be provided for in a school.
-Any child whose this school will be admitted.
-This will reduce the number of places available on accordingly.
-For In-Year admissions, the child will be admitted whether or eached the PAN or other AN for the Year Group.is issued or amended the LA will consult with schools and ask whether it uld meet the child's needs, as set out in the Plan.d consider how their child will get to school for the whole of their time on roll.
-It is divised not to rely on lifts, car shares or public service vehicles always being exported transport is provided by the LA for Cornwall-resident children Cornwall Council's criteria.
-See Cornwall's Education Transport Policy for tition. or transport must be made direct to the LA where a child lives. missions straight-line measurement policy does not apply to LA school sions.
-It is possible that a school is the closest available for admissions ag straight-line measurement, but not the closest school for the purposes of free school transport from the LA. rely on free transport are strongly advised to check whether there is an ith the Education Transport Team before accepting the offer of a school an application, parents can express a preference for one, two or three should be named in the order the parent would most like a place to be ght be possible for each school to offer a place.
-If that happens, a place will d at whichever of the schools that could offer a place the parent ranked places are available at School 1 and School 3, a place will be offered at Equally ranked preference schemes are a legal requirement which enable by for the school they prefer without risking admission to the closest school t school. not informed by the LA whether an application is a first, second or third prioritise admission for a child where there is an exceptional need to attend d not another school. nis priority where it forms part of a school's arrangements is not a guarantee Oversubscription criteria for this school are detailed above .
+When making an application, parents can express a preference for one, two or three schools.
+They should be named in the order the parent would most like a place to be provided.
+It might be possible for each school to offer a place.
+If that happens, a place will only be offered at whichever of the schools that could offer a place the parent ranked highest.
+So, if places are available at School 1 and School 3, a place will be offered at School 1 only.
+Equally ranked preference schemes are a legal requirement which enable parents to apply for the school they prefer without risking admission to the closest school or a catchment school.